-9.3 IIHA
+8.3 IIHA

-The Institute considers their NOHA students as part of their own program and community; we encourage all students to use the Institute as their base while in New York.
-The Institute will provide a space for students to study, to cook and share meals, as well as provide recommendations on housing.
+The Institute considers their NOHA students as part of their own program, and we encourage all students to use the Institute as their base while in New York.

-9.4 Visas
+8.4 Visas

 Students are responsible for securing visas for their stay in the United States.
 For visa-related information, please contact Fordham's Office of International Students at oisnewstudent@fordham.edu and visit their website.